The Dark Ages Please Click Here to Go to Site

 The Dark Ages were being fuelled by religious extremism.
 The Catholic Church wanted to control what the civilised and un-civilised world should and should not do.
 The penalties for breaking their religious laws of the time were extreme.

 If you healed somebody, using methods that were not approved by the Roman Catholic Church and the treatment was successful; their suspicion of the cure would lead them to accuse you of sorcery, as it would be their opinion that the substances being used were magic potions.
-Even the tieing of blood vessels was seen as sacrilegious, the use of hot irons and boiling oil was imposed.

 You could be tried as a witch or a warlock.
 Before the trial, the accused would have to endure torture that most men and women would find difficult if not impossible to tolerate.